Learn the basic skills required to work in the manufacturing field.

 In this lesson, you'll look at investment decisions for items such as equipment and fixture purchase and replacement.
 You'll also spend some time on budgeting.
-The lesson will discuss the different types of investment decisions, including average rate of return (ARR), payback period, discounted cash flow (DCF), net present value (NPV), and internal rate of return (IRR).
+The lesson will discuss the average rate of return (ARR), payback period, discounted cash flow (DCF), net present value (NPV), and internal rate of return (IRR).
 After you work through a few problems, you'll learn the basics of budgeting.

 In this lesson, you'll examine performance measurements as a way to keep track of progress.
 After all, you don't really know how your manufacturing operation performs unless you have an official scorecard.
 So, you'll identify the attributes of effective performance measurements and look at a few traditional and progressive methods.
 Then, the lesson will wrap things up by addressing physical measurements.